rmccue/puppet-redis/README.md

       path => "/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin",
     }

-You can override defaults in the PostgreSQL config by including the module with this special syntax:
+You can override defaults in the Redis config by including the module with this special syntax:

     class { "redis::server":
-      version => "2.2.7",
+      version => "2.4.0",
       bind => "178.79.120.100",
       port => 6379,
       requirepass => "MY_SUPER_SECRET_PASSWORD",